 Immunosuppressants block your immune system from attacking your healthy tissue.
 They can help reduce inflammation in the tissues around your eye.

-Your health care provider will tell you exactly how to take your medication.
+Your healthcare provider will tell you exactly how to take your medication.
 Some immunosuppressants are taken by mouth, while others are given by an IV infusion.
 The way you take these medications depends on the type of medicine and what your doctor determines is best for you.

 The side effects of immunosuppressants differ based on which medication you’re taking.
 All immunosuppressants can increase your risk of infection.
 This is because when your immune system is suppressed, it can’t defend against germs and viruses as well as it should.

-If you have mild TED, your health care provider may recommend that you take a selenium supplement.
+If you have mild TED, your healthcare provider may recommend that you take a selenium supplement.
 It’s uncertain if selenium supplements are beneficial for people with moderate or severe TED.
-Selenium isn’t FDA approved to treat TED.
+Selenium isn’t FDA-approved to treat TED.

 Selenium is an essential mineral that helps your thyroid work properly.
 Taking selenium may improve symptoms related to inflammation.
 Additionally, selenium may help prevent mild TED from progressing to a more severe form.

 Selenium supplements are usually taken by mouth daily for six months.
 However, the benefits of selenium can continue for six months after you stop.
-Talk to your health care provider to find out how you should take selenium.
+Talk to your healthcare provider to find out how you should take selenium.

 If you get too much selenium, you may experience side effects, such as: